 Another cool thing in the folders for Curtain Call was some cocktail recipes!
 You can have a beverage right out of the 1930s as you play!

 Oh, and there was a playlist too!
 Full of songs from the 1930s.
-We put it on while we played and it created the perfect ambience for transporting us back to another decade!
+We put it on while we played and it created the perfect ambiance for transporting us back to another decade!

 There was also a folder with additional evidence related to the case.
 Don’t forget about this digital evidence as you play.
 It is just as important as the physical clues in the box.